Amphibians

 Amphibians are a group of cold-blooded vertebrate animals that belong to the class Amphibia.
 They are characterized by features such as a metamorphic life cycle, moist and permeable skin, and typically a dual life both in water (during their larval stage) and on land (as adults).

 Amphibians include animals like frogs, toads, salamanders, and caecilians.
-They are known for their ability to breathe through their skin, their ectothermic nature (relying on external heat sources for temperature regulation), and their crucial roles in various ecosystems, particularly in freshwater environments.
+They are popular for their ability to breathe through their skin.
+Their ectothermic nature (relying on external heat sources for temperature regulation), and their crucial roles in various ecosystems, particularly in freshwater environments.

 What are Amphibians?

 Cold-blooded vertebrate animals that belong to the class Amphibia.
-They are characterized by several key features that distinguish them from other animal groups.
+They have several key features that distinguish them from other animal groups.

 Characteristics of Amphibians